stellar/stellar-protocol/drafts/draft-detacct.md

 // Returns void, since it can never fail
 ~~~

-Note that `CHECK_ACCOUNT` affects the validity of a transaction, but
+Note that `CHECK_ACCOUNT` affects the validity of a transaction.
+In
+particular, a transaction is always invalid if the `sourceAccount` of
+a `CHECK_ACCOUNT` operation does not exist or does not satisfy the
+specified conditions at the time of transaction validation.
+Note,
+however, that this is different from guaranteeing that `CHECK_ACCOUNT`
+never fails.
+In particular, a set of transactions could be ordered so
+as to delete or modify the `sourceAccount`, making a previously valid
+`CHECK_ACCOUNT` operation fail.
+In that case the enclosing
-does not make the transaction fail, as a currently invalid transaction
+transaction will fail, consuming a fee and sequence number.

+Higher-level protocols may depend on a transaction with a
+`CHECK_ACCOUNT` operation not failing.
+To ensure the operation does
+not fail, such a protocol must ensure monotonicity of the
+conditions--in other words, an untrustworthy party may have the power
+to make the condition true (rendering the transaction valid), but must
+not subsequently have the power to make the condition false.

-may be valid at a later point.
-If transaction $C$ refers to
-transaction $P$ using an `ACC_SEQ_MIN` condition, and $C$'s sequence
+If transaction _C_ refers to transaction _P_ using an `ACC_SEQ_MIN`
-number is one less than `seqMin`, then any extra fees in $C$ can
+condition, and _C_'s sequence number is one less than `seqMin`, then
-contribute to executing $P$ if $P$ does not have a sufficient `fee`.
+any extra fees in _C_ can contribute to executing _P_ if _P_ does not
-This solves the problem of insufficient fees on a transaction that
+have a sufficient `fee`.
+This solves the problem of insufficient fees
-cannot be resigned.
+on a transaction that cannot be resigned.

 ## Rationale